Cheap And Free Flights To Europe With American Airlines Miles

 How Can I Earn AAdvantage Miles?

 You can read my introductory article about earning miles and points here.
 Compared to the other frequent flyer programs, AAdvantage provides fewer opportunities of earning miles through credit cards.
 That’s because AAdvantage does not allow converting credit card points into AAdvantage miles from any of the three major credit card programs (Chase Ultimate Rewards, American Express Membership Rewards or Citi Thank You Rewards).
-However there are a few great AAdvantage credit cards that earn AAdvantage miles with bonus offers each of which can take you to Europe (round-trip or at least one-way) for almost free:
+However there are a few great AAdvantage credit cards that earn AAdvantage miles with bonus offers each of which can take you to Europe (round-trip or at least one-way) almost for free (Note: bonus points offers were available at the time this article was written (i.e. in May 2018) and may change of expire at a later date):

 Citi / AAdvantage Platinum Select World Elite Mastercard with 60,000 AAdvantage bonus miles offer after spending of $3,000 in the first three months of card membership.
 You can read my article on how to easily meet credit card bonus spending requirements here.
 The card has $99 annual fee which is waived for the first year.